scambier/markov-strings/README.md

 Default: `10000`

 Sentence generation can (will) take multiple tries to create one that will fulfill all restrictions.
 If this value is exceeded, an error will be thrown.

 #### markov.buildCorpus()
 Return a Promise that will resolve to nothing.
+Synced function: `markov.buildCorpusSynced()`

 This function **must** be called to build the corpus for Markov generation.
 It will iterate over all words for all strings from your `data` parameter, so it can take some time depending on its size.

 #### markov.generateSentence([options])
 Return a Promise that will resolve to an object `{string, score}`
+Synced function: `markov.generateSetnenceSynced()`

 ##### options
 Type: `object`